AkashMedishetty/ONSITE-ATLAS/@project-timeline.md

 - [x] 2024-06-09: Add reviewer filtering to abstract export (backend and frontend).
 Reviewer dropdown in export UI, backend supports reviewer query param.
 - [x] 2024-06-09: Update backend controller to accept eventId from both params and query, and ensure robust category/sub-topic name resolution for registrant abstract detail endpoint
   - Controller now robustly handles eventId from both params and query, and category/sub-topic resolution is aligned with getAbstractByIdForEvent logic.
+- [x] Update getEventReviewers to support both legacy managedEvents and new eventRoles structure

 ## Post-Event
 - [ ] Digital certificate generation